 The fact of low-paying jobs and the unemployed are causing our American economy to continue to flounder.
 This is a direct causation to the destruction of the middle class in America.

-Retirement and investments is the last thing on American’s minds when they are trying to make current ends meet on $4000 per month.
+Retirement and investments are the last thing on American’s minds when they are trying to make current ends meet on $4000 per month.

 As the majority of Americans become impoverished, the wealthiest 1% have seen their net worth skyrocket above 288 times the average median household.